 Ceausescu had an even less illustrious predecessor in becoming a car manufacturer in Adolf Hitler.
 History, quite correctly, doesn’t hold Volkswagen’s genesis against it, helped by the fact that none of the kDf Wagens were actually delivered to those citizens who subscribed to the pre-War savings scheme, together with the impetus for the car’s post-War revival being largely accredited to the efforts of a British Army major.

 Neither Hitler or Ceausescu needed to worry about wining votes, and I don’t know how much emphasis motoring enthusiasts put on a politician’s attitude towards their pet interest.
 I was shocked at the 1997 Election to read an editorial in Classic & Sportscar encouraging readers not to vote for Tony Blair’s Labour due to concerns that it might legislate against the use of classic cars.
 Of course no such thing happened, and on reflection it was no more that I’d have expected to read from certain establishment cronies on that otherwise excellent magazine, but politics are actually a bit more important than that.
-Had they the foresight to say that our future Prime Minister would collude with the most odious, post-war government the United States has seen to further destabilise world peace, I might have been more inspired and given my vote to …. um, was Screaming Lord Sutch still alive back then?
+Had they the foresight to say that our future Prime Minister would collude with the most odious, post-war government the United States has seen (later note: subsequent events have downgraded this comment a notch) to further destabilise world peace, I might have been more inspired and given my vote to …. um, was Screaming Lord Sutch still alive back then?

 Aside from Mr Farage’s V70 Estate, of the UK’s main political players David Cameron apparently owns a Honda CR-V, Nick Clegg has an old Ford Galaxy and Ed Miliband drives a Ford Focus.
 Since John Prescott was crudely, if amusingly, dubbed ‘Two Jags’ years ago, it’s apparent that ownership of a distinctive car is not a positive in British electioneering.
 Indeed the inverted car snob in me means that the less I know about a political leader’s motoring interest, the better I’ll probably think of them.
 Which means that, from the above three, Nick Clegg would win my vote, since that Galaxy is definitely simply an object of convenience.
 But I can’t do that so, despite her recent interview humiliation, Natalie Bennett of The Green Party impresses most with complete disinterest through her use of a car club.